-- 6.2.1 The employer, when requested in writing by the National Secretary of NZEI Te Riu Roa or the National Secretary of APEX shall, within one month after the receipt of such request supply to the unions a list of the names of all employees coming within the scope of this agreement when in their employ (but such request shall not be made to the employer at intervals shorter than six months). - 6.2.2 In accordance with authorities signed by individual employees the employer shall arrange for the deduction of union subscriptions for all union members covered by this Agreement except in cases agreed to between the employer and the union. - 6.2.3 The manner of deduction and remittance shall be separately determined by agreement with the National Secretary of NZEI Te Riu Roa or the National Secretary of APEX. - 6.2.4 The employer shall on request undertake to provide each employee at the time of appointment with an application form for membership of the union. - 6.2.5 Except as may be otherwise agreed, the commission payable by NZEI Te Riu Roa or APEX for this service shall not exceed 2.5 percent of the aggregate sum of the amount deducted.
+- 6.2.1 The employer, when requested in writing by the National Secretary of NZEI Te Riu Roa shall, within one month after the receipt of such request supply to the unions a list of the names of all employees coming within the scope of this agreement when in their employ (but such request shall not be made to the employer at intervals shorter than six months). - 6.2.2 In accordance with authorities signed by individual employees the employer shall arrange for the deduction of union subscriptions for all union members covered by this Agreement except in cases agreed to between the employer and the union. - 6.2.3 The manner of deduction and remittance shall be separately determined by agreement with the National Secretary of NZEI Te Riu Roa. - 6.2.4 The employer shall on request undertake to provide each employee at the time of appointment with an application form for membership of the union. - 6.2.5 Except as may be otherwise agreed, the commission payable by NZEI Te Riu Roa for this service shall not exceed 2.5 percent of the aggregate sum of the amount deducted.